 How to make Greek Orzo Salad:

-- Cook the orzo according to the package directions.
-Drain, rinse in cool water, and transfer to a large bowl.
+- Bring a large pot of water to a boil, and cook the orzo according to the package instructions.
+Drain the orzo, rinse in cold water, and transfer to a large bowl.

-- Add cherry tomatoes, Kalamata olives, diced cucumber, diced purple onion, and Feta cheese.
+- Add tomatoes, olives, cucumber, onion, and cheese to the cooked orzo.

 - Drizzle with Greek salad dressing.
 Then, toss to combine.